Moldova says 'no' in vote on joining EU: partial results – DW – 10/20/2024

 Sandu takes narrow lead in the presidential election

-Meanwhile, incumbent Maia Sandu was closer to a second term in office, after early results in the country's presidential election gave her a small lead over her main rival.
+Meanwhile, incumbent Maia Sandu was closer to a second term in office, after partial results in the country's presidential election gave her a small lead over her main rival.

-With more than 40% of votes counted, Sandu had 35% of the votes and so is likely to face her closest competitor Alexandr Stoianoglo in the second round.
+The results suggested that Sandu had won 35% of the votes and so is likely to face her closest competitor Alexandr Stoianoglo in the second round.
 So far, he had a higher-than-expected 30%.

 Who else is vying for the presidency?